LADAKH // August 20, 2023

 One of the most striking lessons that changing Ladakh has taught me is that while the tools and machines of the modern world in themselves save time, the new way of life as a whole has the effect of taking time away.
 As a result of development, Ladakhis in the modern sector have become part of an economic system in which people have to compete at the speed of available technologies.(1)

-A few days after arriving in Ladakh, and getting acclimated to the altitude, we drove up to spend a few days in Karnak.
-We packed the truck with tents, warm clothing, fresh vegetables and baked goods, and drove up into the mountains.
-I watched the landscape transform from the bed of the truck, as we wound through red rock mountains and along an ice blue river.
+A few days after arriving in Ladakh, we packed the truck with tents, warm clothing, fresh vegetables and baked goods and drove up to spend a few days in Karnak.
+From the truck bed, I watched the landscape transform.
 The colours were breathtaking ~ bright purple wildflowers dotted red rock mountains and along the roadside wound an ice blue river.
-As we drove higher and higher, the greenery dissapeared and the temperature dropped.
-The jagged rock softened and the mountains opened into barren hillsides, as we reached the plateau.
+We drove higher and the greenery disappeared and the temperature dropped.
+The jagged rock softened and the mountains opened into barren hillsides, as we reached the Changthang plateau.

 LADAKH // August 28, 2023